 - 4. From the setup type list, choose Engine. - 5.
 The installer prompts you for a location to install the FME Flow Engine components.
 This can be on the local machine. - 6.
-The installer prompts you for the name of the <coreHost>.
-In a fault-tolerant installation, the primary < coreHost > should always be specified.
-Do not specify the failover host. - 7.
+The installer prompts you for the name of the < coreHost>.
+If there is more than one <coreHost> in your FME Flow architecture, specify the one to which you want the engine to connect. - 7.
 The installer prompts you for the FME Flow System Share location.
 Enter the mounted directory created in step 1.

 - 8. Enter the database type you specified when installing the FME Flow Core.
 If you specified a database other than the "FME Flow Database", enter the connection parameters. - 9.
 Enter the user name and password for the FME Flow Database that you specified when installing FME Flow. - 10.
 Complete the remaining dialogs of the FME Flow Installer. - 11.
 Manually start FME Flow, and configure it to start automatically. - 12.
 If this < engineHost > is connecting to a < coreHost > that also hosts the built-in FME Flow database and the initial FME engines, as with an Express Installation, allow the necessary connection to this machine: - a.
-On the coreHost, open file pg\hba.conf, located in <FMEFlowSystemShare>\pgsql\data\. - b.
+On the coreHost, open file pg_hba.conf, located in <FMEFlowSystemShare>\pgsql\data\. - b.
 Change the following lines: